sftpgo/docs/docs/tutorials/eventmanager-pgp.md

 - **Delete source** — the plaintext file is removed after a successful encrypt.
 - **Move source** — the plaintext file is moved to a path you specify (placeholders supported).

-Configuring this per entry avoids a separate Delete action when you simply want to dispose of the original after encryption.
+Configuring this per entry avoids a separate Delete action when you only need to dispose of the original after encryption.

 ![PGP encryption paths](../assets/img/pgp_encrypt_paths.png){data-gallery="pgp-enc"}